Vaibhavs10/ml-with-text/README.md

 ## Tutorial: Machine Learning with Text using Python

-Adapted from some of the content from [Kevin Markham](http://www.dataschool.io/about/).
+Round of applause to [Kevin Markham](http://www.dataschool.io/) and his video tutorials!

 Instructor: [Vaibhav Srivastav](https://www.linkedin.com/in/vaibhavs10/)